shaynweidner/obsidian-gated-notes/README.md

 -   **Gated Reading:** Locks later paragraphs in a note until you’ve mastered the flashcards for the current section.
 When you unlock new content, the plugin **automatically scrolls to the next contentful paragraph and highlights it**.

--   **📚 PDF & EPUB Conversion (Experimental):**
+-   **📚 Enhanced PDF & EPUB Conversion (Experimental):**
-    -   Import PDF or EPUB files directly into Obsidian.
+    -   **Hybrid PDF Mode:** For complex documents, it can render each page as an image and send it to a vision model alongside the extracted text.
+This provides superior accuracy for notes with diagrams, formulas, and complex layouts.
-    -   Use an AI to convert the raw text into well-structured, clean markdown notes.
+    -   **EPUB Import:** Convert EPUB files directly into Obsidian notes, selecting specific chapters or sections from the table of contents to include.
-    -   Provide an example note to guide the AI's formatting and structure.
+    -   **Structural Guidance:** Provide an example note to guide the AI's formatting and structure during conversion.
-    -   For EPUBs, select specific chapters or sections from the table of contents to include.
+    -   **Custom Guidance:** Direct the AI with specific instructions during the PDF conversion process (e.g., "Summarize key points," "Focus only on definitions").

 -   **💰 LLM Cost Estimation & Logging:**
-    -   See an **estimated cost** for any AI action *before* you run it.
+    -   See an **estimated cost** for any AI action *before* you run it, with support for complex scenarios like hybrid PDF processing.
     -   The plugin keeps a log of all AI API calls, allowing you to track your token usage and spending over time.

 -   **🖼️ Multimodal AI:**